College Counseling for Success

 When scheduling and commitments allow, students can strengthen their academic record by taking Dual Enrollment courses at a local college.
 This approach not only supplements the high school transcript but also demonstrates initiative and readiness for advanced coursework.

-6. Standardized Testing
+Factor 6 - Standardized Testing

-7. Leadership & Initiative
+Factor 7 - Leadership & Initiative

 An Example of Early Initiative and Community Impact

-A high school student, devoted to her community, recognized a need for change and mobilized both her peers and local leaders to make it happen.
+One high school student, devoted to her community, recognized a need for change and mobilized both her peers and local leaders to make it happen.
 For years, she wondered why two neighborhood parks — each serving similar communities — weren’t connected.
 Avid bikers had voiced frustration about this gap, yet no one had acted.
 As a top student in social studies and a skilled public speaker through debate, she saw an opportunity to take initiative.

 What mattered most was not only the outcome but also the effort, planning and creativity that brought it to life.
 Each project is unique, reflecting a student’s individual talents, interests and resourcefulness.